-A bloom also prevents excess moisture from leaving the egg, and this also speaks to one of the reasons the “egg float” test is an excellent way to tell the age of the egg.
+Abloom also prevents excess moisture from leaving the egg, which also speaks to one of the reasons the “egg float” test is an excellent way to tell the age of the egg.
 The more air in the egg, the older it is.

-It stands to reason that it is this very bloom that protects the humans that consume the egg from getting sick on any bacteria that may have gotten into a washed (bloomless) egg.
+It stands to reason that this very bloom protects the humans that consume the egg from getting sick on any bacteria that may have gotten into a washed (bloomless) egg.

 Eggs from the grocery store do not have this bloom in place; thus, they must be refrigerated immediately and eaten much sooner than unwashed eggs.

 Can I Leave My Fresh Eggs On the Counter?